|

 Evans-Freke, 4 wounded and about 180 men killed, wounded

-*** Major Burkett was over a mile away in
+or missing. | *** Major Burkett was over a mile away in

 Bellewaarde Farm tending to the wounded.
 LY RAP with 6th